 Blood - also called "Whole" blood test where blood is drawn to be tested.

-Serum - includes blood plasma.
-Urine Other - includes Vitreous (fluid from the eye), Liver.
+Urine

 Unknown - would reflect that the type of test administered is unknown but that a test was given.

 Driver License (DL) Investigation - The investigating officer is requesting WYDOT Driver's Services to do a re-examination of the Driver's Skills Portion of a Driver's License Test.
 Also requires Vision and Medical Certification.
 This only applies to drivers with Wyoming drivers licenses.
 It is recommended the officer still complete and submit a driver re-exam form.